The main parts of a book have stayed almost the same throughout the years.

-It must include page numbers indicating where a reader can find the entry in the book.
+It must include page numbers indicating where a reader can find the entry.

-An index is useful mostly for nonfiction books and especially recipe books.
+An index is useful mostly for nonfiction and especially recipe books.

 7. Author Bio

-This is one part of a book that many authors find challenging to write.
+This is one part that many authors find challenging to write.
 It should be short, giving some personal information about the author.

-Typically, an author bio uses the first or third person point of view.
+Typically, an author’s bio uses the first or third-person point of view.

 8. Other Titles

-If you have other books, including them here is a good idea.
+If you have other titles, including them here is a good idea.

-But it is a good idea to understand where each element belongs in your book.
+But it is a good idea to understand where each element belongs.

-You will always have a title page, a copyright page and a Table of Contents along with the body section of your book.
+You will always have a title page, a copyright page, and a Table of Contents along with the body section.

-There are no concrete rules, only general concepts of where individual sections of a book belong.
+There are no concrete rules, only general concepts of where individual sections belong.